"I" or "Me."

-Truthfully, I couldn't think of a thing that begins with "I" that describes a location or an event on the Palouse, and so I decided to insert myself into the landscape.
+I couldn't think of something that begins with "I", so I decided to insert myself into the landscape.

 How did "I" come to live on the Palouse?
 Originally from Western Washington, I had always disliked the rainy climate and urban congestion of the Seattle area, and loved the drier weather and wide open feel of Eastern Washington.
 After graduating from high school, I decided to attend Washington State University in Eastern Washington, where I met my future husband.

 We were in our senior year.
 He was majoring in Agricultural Economics.
 I was majoring in Foods, Nutrition and Institution Management.
 We met in a class in Logic.

 I had never been on a farm, but the lifestyle intrigued me.
 I came of age when people were interested in the idea of "Back to the Land."
 Nowadays, for most people, that means urban farming.
 My daughter, who lives nearby in a town of about 20,000, has a large back yard where she grows a vegetable garden and has chickens and ducks.
 She used to have three goats, until she became too busy with three children.

 For my generation, "Back to the Land" was more a dream of actually moving into the country and living on an old homestead and actually farming for a living, if possible.
 After college graduation, I married my farmer/rancher/cowboy.
 It was a romantic time.
 John Denver was huge, and so were his songs, "Take Me Home, Country Road."
 "Grandma's Feather Bed."
 "Thank God I'm a Country Boy."